 The title of this book comes from the Myanmar saying that fishermen scoop up fish to save them from drowning.
 On an ill-fated art expedition, twelve American tourists find themselves deep in the Burmese jungle, where they encounter a tribe awaiting a leader and the mystical book of wisdom that will protect them from the Myanmar military regime.

-Atlas of Unknowns, by Tania James Alfred A. Knopf (2009), Hardcover, 336 pages New. $6.99
+Alfred A. Knopf (2009), Hardcover, 336 pages

 Click here to purchase